htcondor/htcondor/docs/admin-manual/setting-up-vm-docker-universes.rst

 location of the Docker CLI and can also specify that the *condor_starter* daemon has been given a password-less sudo permission to start the container as root.
-Details of the ``DOCKER`` configuration variable are in the :doc:`/admin-manual/configuration-macros` section.
+Details of the ``DOCKER`` configuration variable are in the :ref:`admin-manual/configuration-macros:condor_startd configuration file macros` section.

 Docker must be installed as root by following these steps on an Enterprise Linux machine.